-In each instance, the counterparties can benefit from substituted compliance where the derivative has been reported to a recognized trade repository pursuant to the laws of a province of Canada other than the local jurisdiction or of a foreign jurisdiction listed in Appendix B, provided that the additional conditions set out in paragraph 26(3)(c) are satisfied.
+In each instance, the counterparties can benefit from substituted compliance where the data relating to the derivative has been reported to a recognized trade repository pursuant to the law of a jurisdiction of Canada other than the local jurisdiction or of a foreign jurisdiction listed in Appendix B, provided that the additional conditions set out in paragraph 26(3)(c) are satisfied.
+The data relating to the derivative that is reported to a recognized trade repository under subparagraph 26(3)(iv) may be provided to the securities regulatory authority under paragraph (c) in the same form as required to be reported under the applicable derivative transaction reporting requirements listed in paragraph (b).